 Since 2013 STET Education department offers workshops and performances at schools or in the theatre, and since 2016 we also have open workshops for individuals led by international performers.

 STET is the recipient of a small subsidy from the Municipality of The Hague.
 STET relies on its audience, private and governmental funding for its finances.
 As of January 2011, STET has been recognized as a SKIP podium by the Fund for the Performing Arts.
 This is for a two year period.
 The current period runs until January 2020.

 A group of devoted volunteers assists in promoting and carrying out the activities.
 Other generous volunteers contribute in kind with beds and bicycles or are members of the Reviewer Circle, established in 2012.
 STET has also recruited a voluntary Board of four members from the Dutch and international community.

 STET works project based on a small group or self-employed people to create continuity in the daily tasks of production, programming, education, technique and administration.
 It recruits independent theatre makers, crews and other third parties per project.

 For the full text of STET's strategic plan, please click here.

 In 2004 Dutch native Elske van Holk returned to the Netherlands from the UK after having worked for 6 years at Southwark Playhouse, an innovative and leading fringe theatre in South London.

-When Elske told people in the Netherlands about her work in London, many of them wondered whether it wouldn’t be possible to create an English theatre for the ever growing international community in The Hague.
-On 6 June 2006 the very first production Summit Conference was performed in the Koninklijke Schouwburg by The Hague-based English-language theatre company Tusk.
-This production was then followed by the now famous open-air Shakespeare performances of the British theatre company Illyria, which have since become a tradition.
-The first productions marked the start of a growing venture and STET The English Theatre was officially founded in November 2006.
+When Elske told people in the Netherlands about her work in London, many of them wondered if it would not be possible to create an English theatre for the ever-growing international community in The Hague.
+On June 6, 2006, the Summit Conference was performed at the Koninklijke Schouwburg by The Hague-based Dutch language theatre company Tusk.
+This production was followed by the famous open-air Shakespeare performances of the British theatre company Illyria, which have become a tradition.
+The first productions marked the start of a growing venture and STET The English Theater was officially founded in November 2006.